 Tenor Justin Payne has been involved with music since he was a child singing at Pleasant Green Baptist Church in Omaha.

-As an undergraduate at the University of Nebraska at Omaha (UNO), Payne studied classical and operatic vocal repertoire, singing in the choral program and opera workshop classes.
+As an undergraduate at the University of Nebraska at Omaha (UNO) school of music, Payne studied classical and operatic vocal repertoire.
+He sang in the choral program and opera workshop classes.
 He was awarded the Pirrette D. Ruetz scholarship in 2015.
 Payne graduated from UNO in 2016 with a Bachelor of Music in Vocal Performance degree.

 Payne has studied and performed internationally.
 He traveled to Vienna, Austria in 2016 as a member of the Language of Lieder vocal program sponsored by Westminster Choir College.
-He also performed in a series of master classes and recitals in Todi, Italy in the summer of 2017 as a member of the Michigan State University study abroad program.
-He recently returned from China where he performed with the artists of the Michigan State University-China Vocal Collaboration.
+Payne also performed in a series of master classes and recitals in Todi, Italy in the summer of 2017 as a member of the Michigan State University study abroad program.
+Additionally, he recently returned from China where he performed with the artists of the Michigan State University-China Vocal Collaboration.

-Payne studied voice at UNO with Paul Koenig.
-He currently studies with Richard Fracker at Michigan State University where he plans to complete his Master of Vocal Performance degree in May, 2018.
+Payne studied voice at UNO with Paul L. Koenig.
+He currently studies with Richard Fracker at Michigan State University (Lansing, Mich.) where he plans to complete his Master of Vocal Performance degree in May, 2018.

 Justin Payne believes in and lives by the motto “There is no limit to what you can accomplish.”

-Sandall has performed in many musical theater and opera roles throughout the region such as: the lead role in Sweeney Todd; George Benton in Dead Man Walking; Billy Bigelow in Carousal; Demetrius in Midsummer Night’s Dream; Priest Guide in The Magic Flute; Officer Lockstock in Urinetown; Ben in Telephone; Barry in Later that Same Evening; Oz in The Wizard of Oz; and Trevor Greydon in Thoroughly Modern Millie.
+Sandall has performed in many musical theater and opera roles throughout the region including: the lead role in Sweeney Todd; George Benton in Dead Man Walking; Billy Bigelow in Carousel; Demetrius in Midsummer Night’s Dream; Priest Guide in The Magic Flute; Officer Lockstock in Urinetown; Ben in Telephone; Barry in Later that Same Evening; Oz in The Wizard of Oz; and Trevor Greydon in Thoroughly Modern Millie.

 Sandall has served as a vocal teaching artist, clinician, contest judge, and private voice instructor since 2008.
-He is an active singer throughout the region, singing with the Opera Omaha chorus, a resident singer for the First-Plymouth Choir in Lincoln, Neb., and is a member of Resonance vocal artists ensemble in Omaha.
+He is an active singer throughout the region, performing with the Opera Omaha chorus, the First-Plymouth Choir in Lincoln, Neb.
+He is a member of Resonance vocal artists ensemble in Omaha.
 Sandall was previously a member of the South Dakota Chorale.
 He has sung Mozart’s Requiem, Faure’s Requiem, Hayden’s Creation, and Handel’s Messiah on a number of occasions, and is sought after as a concert soloist.

 Sandall is assistant band director at Bellevue East High School.
 He is a member of Phi Mu Alpha Sinfonia and American Choral Directors Association.
 Sandall currently resides in Bellevue, Neb. with his wife Kate.

-David C. Neely is Professor of Violin at the Glenn Korff School of Music, University of Nebraska at Lincoln (UNL), where he joined the faculty in 1993.
+David C. Neely is Professor of Violin at the Glenn Korff School of Music, University of Nebraska at Lincoln (UNL).
+He joined the faculty in 1993.
 Since 2010, Neely has also served as artist and faculty member of the Orfeo International Summer Music Festival in Vipiteno, Italy.
 Professor Neely is violinist and a founding member of the chamber group, The Trans-Nebraska Players.
-The chamber group performs regularly throughout the country, and in 2014, the artists made their international debut performing at the Canadian Flute convention.
+This chamber group performs regularly throughout the country; in 2014, the artists made their international debut performing at the Canadian Flute convention.

-Neely received his Master of Fine Arts degree from the California Institute of the Arts and his Bachelor of Music degree from Iowa State University.
-He has also studied at Indiana University and had post-graduate studies with Peter Marsh.
+Neely received his Master of Fine Arts degree from the California Institute of the Arts (Valencia, Calif.).
+His Bachelor of Music degree was earned at Iowa State University (Ames, Iowa).
+He has also studied at Indiana University (Bloomington, Ind.) and had post-graduate studies with Peter Marsh.
 Neely’s teachers include, Peter Marsh, Josef Gingold, and Mahlon Darlington.
-Prior to his appointment at UNL, Neely was a tenured associate professor of violin/viola at the University of South Dakota from 1987-1993, and a founding member of the Rawlins Piano Trio.
+Prior to his appointment at UNL, Neely was a tenured associate professor of violin/viola at the University of South Dakota (Vermillion, S.D.) from 1987-1993.
+He was a founding member of the Rawlins Piano Trio.
 Neely served as first violinist of the Omega String Quartet at the Lutheran Summer Music Festival from 1989 to 1997.

 Neely has performed and given master classes for artists throughout the United States and Europe.
 He is recorded on the Albany Records label.
-Neely has presented several sessions at the annual national American String Teachers National Conference (ASTA), and continues to review violin, viola, and chamber music literature for the ASTA journal.
-He has been accepted to present at the March 2016 national ASTA convention in Tampa Bay, Fla.
+Neely has presented several sessions at the annual national American String Teachers National Conference (ASTA).
+Neely reviews violin, viola, and chamber music literature for the ASTA journal.
+He presented at the March 2016 national ASTA convention in Tampa Bay, Fla.
 Neely continues to perform as guest concertmaster of the Lincoln Symphony Orchestra.
-He has also performed as co-concertmaster of the Sioux City Symphony Orchestra, and has been a member of several orchestras in various states including California, Iowa, Indiana, Nebraska, and South Dakota.
-He currently plays in the Omaha Symphony.
+He has also performed as co-concertmaster of the Sioux City Symphony Orchestra.
+He has been a member of several orchestras in various states including California, Iowa, Indiana, Nebraska, and South Dakota.
+Neely currently plays in the Omaha Symphony.

 In 2015, Neely returned to the Orfeo International Summer Music Festival in Vipiteno, Italy as Artist/Teacher in residence.
-There he performed on several faculty recitals, gave individual lessons, and presented master classes.
-In the summers of 2006 and 2009, Professor Neely was a member of the faculty at the Schlern International Music Festival in Schlern, Italy where in addition to his performing and teaching, he judged artists in the 2009 international concerto competition.
+He performed several faculty recitals, gave individual lessons, and presented master classes.
+In the summers of 2006 and 2009, Professor Neely was a member of the faculty at the Schlern International Music Festival in Schlern, Italy where in addition to performing and teaching, he judged artists in the 2009 international concerto competition.

 He also taught and performed at the Rocky Ridge Summer Music Festival in Estes Park, Colo. from 1998 to 2009.
 Neely spent a month teaching and performing in 2000 at the Sibelius Academy in Helsinki, Finland.
 During the summer of 1997, Professor Neely embarked on a three-week tour of Europe, giving 11 recitals in various cities throughout Switzerland and Germany, including in Frankfort, Winterthur, St. Gallen, Schaffhausen, and Zurich.
 He also presented master classes for artists at the Leysin American School and Aiglon College in Switzerland, and at the University of Mainz, Germany.

-Victory Sedlacek, harpsichordist, has accompanied for ballet and modern dance artists for many years and was music director at Princeton Ballet for eight years.
-In addition, Sedlacek taught piano at the Westminster Conservatory, a community school in Princeton, New Jersey.
+Victory Sedlacek, harpsichordist, has accompanied for ballet and modern dance artists for many years.
+She was music director at Princeton Ballet for eight years.
+Additionally, Sedlacek taught piano at the Westminster Conservatory community school in Princeton, New Jersey.
 She is currently the accompanist at Burke High School, Omaha Academy of Ballet, MasterSingers, and organist at Second Church of Christ Scientist.
 For many years she accompanied the Princeton Girlchoir and Nebraska Children’s Choir “Cantori.”

-Sedlacek holds a Bachelor of Music degree in Piano Performance from the University of Nebraska at Omaha and a Master of Music degree in Accompanying/Coaching from Westminster Choir College (Princeton, N.J.).
+Sedlacek holds a Bachelor of Music degree in Piano Performance from the University of Nebraska at Omaha.
+Her Master of Music degree in Accompanying/Coaching was earned from Westminster Choir College (Princeton, N.J.).
 As a keyboard artist, she continues to enjoy collaborative work with soloists, chamber musicians, choirs, dancers, and artists.

-A performing professional for over 30 years with the Omaha Symphony Orchestra and Midlands String Quartet, Lim has traveled and performed internationally, including the world premiere of a commissioned piano quartet in Carnegie Hall with her sisters and brother-in-law, Lawrence Dutton, the violist of the Emerson String Quartet.
+Lim is a performing professional with over 30 years experience with the Omaha Symphony Orchestra and Midlands String Quartet.
+Lim has traveled and performed internationally, including the world premiere of a commissioned piano quartet in Carnegie Hall with her sisters and brother-in-law, Lawrence Dutton, violist of the Emerson String Quartet.

-Recent local chamber music performances include those with the Omaha Chamber Music Society, Joslyn Castle Consort and the Vesper Concert Series.
-Over the years, Lim has also shared the stage with notable artists including the Trans-Siberian Orchestra, Josh Groban, Quincy Jones, and David Foster.
+Recent local chamber music performances include those with the Omaha Chamber Music Society, Joslyn Castle Consort, and the Vesper Concert Series.
+Lim has also shared the stage with notable artists including the Trans-Siberian Orchestra, Josh Groban, Quincy Jones, and David Foster.

-As music series coordinator at the Joslyn Art Museum from 1991-2005, Lim combined administrative skills with programming acumen to produce the following popular series: Jazz on the Green, Bagels and Bach, First Friday Jam, and Holiday Under Glass.
+As music series coordinator at the Joslyn Art Museum (1991-2005), Lim combined administrative skills with programming acumen.
+She produced the popular series: Jazz on the Green, Bagels and Bach, First Friday Jam, and Holiday Under Glass.

-An alumnus of the Omaha Area Youth Orchestras program, Lim earned her Bachelor and Master degrees from the Juilliard School, in addition to completing her Suzuki certification under the tutelage of Channing Robbins at the School for Strings in New York City.
+Lim earned her Bachelor and Master degrees from the Juilliard School.
+Additionally, she completed her Suzuki certification under the tutelage of Channing Robbins at the School for Strings in New York City.
+She is an alumnus of the Omaha Area Youth Orchestras program.

-After gaining college-level experience by teaching at the College of Saint Mary from 2009 to 2014, Ms. Lim joined the string faculty at the Omaha Conservatory of Music in 2012 where she teaches a limited number of cello students.
+After gaining college-level experience by teaching at the College of Saint Mary (2009-2014), Lim joined the string faculty at the Omaha Conservatory of Music in 2012 where she teaches a limited number of cello students.